Skip to content

 Process Event

-One possible source next to the Icinga 2 API is event submission to the Icinga Notifications HTTP API listener.
-After creating a source with type Other in Icinga Notifications Web, the specified credentials can be used for HTTP Basic Authentication of a JSON-encoded Event.
+After creating a source in Icinga Notifications Web, the specified credentials can be used via HTTP Basic Authentication to submit a JSON-encoded Event.

-The authentication is performed via HTTP Basic Authentication, expecting source-${id} as the username, ${id} being the source’s id within the database, and the configured password.
+The authentication is performed via HTTP Basic Authentication using the source’s username and password.

 {